Clayton Thorson

-Clayton James Thorson (born June 15, 1995) is an American football quarterback who is currently a free agent.
-He was drafted by the Philadelphia Eagles in the fifth round of the 2019 NFL Draft.
-He played college football at Northwestern.
+Clayton James Thorson (born June 15, 1995) is an American former football quarterback.
+He played college football for the Northwestern Wildcats.
+He was selected by the Philadelphia Eagles of the National Football League (NFL) in the fifth round of the 2019 NFL draft.

-Early years
+Early life

 Thorson attended Wheaton North High School in Wheaton, Illinois.
 As a senior, he had 2,809 passing yards, 29 passing touchdowns, 630 rushing yards and 12 rushing touchdowns.
 He received all-area, all-conference and all-state honors.

-In the playoffs against Fenwick High School, he guided his team to a 32-31 win, after coming back from a 6-31 second-quarter deficit, by tallying 413 passing yards and 5 touchdowns.
+In the playoffs against Fenwick High School, he guided his team to a 32–31 win, after coming back from a 6–31 second-quarter deficit, by tallying 413 passing yards and 5 touchdowns.
 He led his team to back-to-back state quarterfinals in his last two years.
 He was named MVP in Semper Fidelis All-American Bowl.

 College career

 Thorson accepted a football scholarship from Northwestern University.
 As a redshirt freshman in 2015, he took over the starting quarterback job that was left open after Trevor Siemian graduated.
 He completed 150 of 295 passes for 1,522 passing yards, 7 touchdowns, 9 interceptions, 397 rushing yards and 5 touchdowns.
 He became the first quarterback in school history to have 10 wins as a freshman and in his first season as a starter.

 As a sophomore in 2016, the team lost its first two games against Western Michigan University and Illinois State University.
 He completed 280-of-478 passes for 3,182 yards (school record for sophomores), 22 passing touchdowns (school record), 5 rushing touchdowns (second on the team) and 5 interceptions.
-He had career-high 352 passing yards and 3 passing touchdowns in a 45-17 win against Purdue University.
+He had career-high 352 passing yards and 3 passing touchdowns in a 45–17 win against Purdue University.

 As a junior in 2017, he posted 2,844 passing yards, 15 touchdowns, 8 rushing touchdowns (second on the team) and 12 interceptions.
 He tore his right ACL in the 2017 Music City Bowl against the University of Kentucky, while making a reception on a trick play.

 As a senior in 2018, he was limited by his previous right knee injury, coming back with less than 8 months of recovery.
-On November 10, Thorson led the Cats to a 14-10 victory over the No. 21 ranked University of Iowa, earning Northwestern the 2018 Big Ten West title.
+On November 10, Thorson led the Cats to a 14–10 victory over the No. 21 ranked University of Iowa, earning Northwestern the 2018 Big Ten Conference West title.
 He finished with 3,183 passing yards, 17 passing touchdowns, 15 interceptions and 9 rushing touchdowns (led the team).

 His 53 consecutive starts at quarterback is the most ever in the Big Ten and tied for the most with Colt McCoy in all of the Power Five conferences, and over those 4 years Clayton set several Northwestern career records including wins (35), passing yards (10,731), completions (991) and passing touchdowns (61).
-He's the only quarterback in Big Ten history to pass for 10,000 yards and rush for 20 touchdowns in his career.
+He is the only quarterback in Big Ten history to pass for 10,000 yards and rush for 20 touchdowns in his career.